KDE/documentation-develop-kde-org/content/docs/use/kirigami/components-overlaysheets.md

 ## Fixed sizing

 A sheet is greedy and will take the maximum amount of available width in a page if needed.
-We can avoid this by specifying an `implicitWidth` or a `Layout.preferredWidth` for its child elements, which will limit how much the sheet will grow width-wise.
+We can avoid this by specifying an [implicitWidth](https://doc.qt.io/qt-6/qml-qtquick-item.html#implicitWidth-prop) or a [Layout.preferredWidth](https://doc.qt.io/qt-6/qml-qtquick-layouts-layout.html#preferredWidth-attached-prop) for its child elements, which will limit how much the sheet will grow width wise.

-{{< sections >}}

-{{< section-left >}}

 ```qml
 Kirigami.OverlaySheet {